Is your septic tank covered by home insurance?

 Just like with a home insurance policy, certain damages are excluded from standard policies.
 These include septic backup and flooding, fuel oil leaks, earthquakes, and damage to vehicles, campers or trailers, or buildings for business use.

-The last thing you want is to discover that your septic tank has backed up in the middle of the night, or when you’ve just come in after a long time away — to say nothing of the headache of sifting through your insurance documents to figure out if the damage is even covered.
+The last thing you want is to come home to a septic tank disaster—whether it’s in the middle of the night or after spending months away.
+And let’s face it, no one enjoys the headache of digging through insurance documents to figure out if the damage is covered.

 To save yourself the trouble later, make sure you have the right coverage for your needs.
 This means understanding the coverage provided by your policy and purchasing the necessary endorsements for your cottage or primary home.